symbol/symbol-docs/source/concepts/transaction.rst

 Transactions are defined in a :doc:`serialized form <../api/serialization>`.
 We recommend to `use the NEM2-SDK to define <https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L30>`_ transactions.

+.. _fees:

+Fees
+====

+Transactions have an associated cost.
+This cost is necessary to provide an incentive for the :doc:`harvesters <harvesting>` who secure the network.

+The fee associated with a transaction primarily depends on the transaction’s size.
+The transaction effective fee is the product of the size of the transaction, and a fee multiplier set by the harvester.
+The node owner can configure this latest value to all positive values, including zero.

+    effective_transction_fee = transaction::size * block::fee_multiplier

+A sender of a transaction must specify during the transaction definition a ``max_fee``, meaning the maximum fee the account allows to spend for this transaction.

+If the effective fee is smaller or equal to the max_fee, the transaction could form part of the block.
+The ``fee_multiplier`` is stored in the :ref:`block header <block-header>`, permitting to resolve which was the effective fee paid for every transaction included.

+The harvesting nodes can decide their transaction inclusion strategy:

+* **Prefer-oldest**: Prefered for high transaction per seconds networks, will include first older transactions.
+* **Minimize-fees**: Benevolent nodes, will include first transactions other nodes does not want to include.
+* **Maximize-fees**: Most common in public networks, will include first transactions with higher fees.

+By default, the fee is paid in ``XEM``, the underlying currency of the NEM network.
+Private chains can edit the configuration of the network to suppress fees, or use another mosaic definition that better suits their needs.

 .. _transaction-signature:

 *********************